-To compliment the gallery Glazed Expression also has a working ceramic studio.
-Ady Barker is resident artist creating beautiful thrown and hand built artifacts, that can be purchased from the gallery.
-He also provides regular classes that can be easily booked through this site or at the gallery in person.
+In addition to the social creative space, Glazed Expression has a working ceramic studio.
+Ady Barker BA (hons) is resident artist and creative director.
+He creates beautiful hand thrown ceramics, that can be purchased from the gallery.
+He also provides one to one or group classes on the potters wheel that can be easily booked through this site or in person.

 Our journey with 'Glazed Expression' started in March 2019, after an eventful journey from our home town of Cirencester, we came to view 45 Meneage Street.
 We instantly fell in love with the ancient, unloved property, the town of Helston and the surrounding beaches and countryside.